nakamasato/kubernetes-training/helm-vs-kustomize/README.md

 ### Steps to create a chart

+1. Create directory for practice `helm-example` and move into the new directory.

+    ```
+    mkdir helm-example && cd helm-example
+    ```

 1. Create helm. -> would generate a folder `helm-example` and files in it.

     ```
     helm create helm-example
     ```

-1. Go into the directory `helm-example` and check the generated files.
+1. Go into the directory `helm-example` (a directory for chart) and check the generated files.

     ```
     cd helm-example